"The earth is the LORD's, and everything in it, the world, and all who live in it..." --Psalm 24:1

-With a lifelong love for sailing, kayaking, hiking, camping, and the outdoors, I've taken a snapshot or two of nature.
-I'm not to going pretend for a second to be the world's greatest photographer.
+With a lifelong love for the outdoors, I've taken a snapshot or two of nature.
+I'm not to going pretend for a moment to be the world's greatest photographer.
 Maybe not even a very good photographer.
-But even a broken clock is right twice a day, and the beauty of digital cameras is that you can take many shots and occasionally get a few worth sharing.
+But even a broken clock is right twice a day, and the great thing about digital cameras is that you can take many shots and occasionally get a few worth sharing.
 The sampling below represents a few of the better photos I've taken.
 You can read the captions, or you can just enjoy...

 Here's a view looking up Yosemite Valley as you enter the park from the west side.
 From this view, Halfdome is the small bald peak in the distance just above the very center of the valley.
 Don't accredit the beauty of this picture to any skills I have.
 It's impossible to take a bad picture from here.